msanatan/msanatan.github.io/blog/2019/january-2019-game-project-swerve/index.md

 - kontra
 ---

 While in a car on one of T&T's many bad roads, we had to immediately dodge a deep pothole.
-I thought I should make a quick game about dodging potholes \- and [Kontra](https://straker.github.io/kontra/) was just the tool for throwing it out quickly.
+I thought I should make a quick game about dodging potholes \- and <a href="https://straker.github.io/kontra/" target="_blank" rel="nofollow noopener noreferrer">Kontra</a> was just the tool for throwing it out quickly.

-I've been familiar with Kontra.js [before](/2018/08/31/micro-games-with-kontrajs/) so it was easy to create a working game in 2 hours late at night.
-In the end it's called Swerve \(I think some hip-hop I was listening kept saying that word\) and you can play it here: <https://msanatan.com/swerve/>.
+I've been familiar with Kontra.js [before](/blog/2018/08/31/micro-games-with-kontrajs) so it was easy to create a working game in 2 hours late at night.
+In the end it's called Swerve \(I think some hip-hop I was listening kept saying that word\) and you can play it here: <https://msanatan.com/swerve>.

 ## Premise